clontztopher/typescript-calculator/README.md

-## Calculator Implemented in Typescript
+## Calculator Implemented in TypeScript